payallenka/eventfront/README.md

 - Add user profile management and role-based permissions.
 - Enhance calendar view with drag-and-drop event/task management.
 - Add analytics and reporting features.
+- Implement user-specific task and event views (code for user-specific filtering exists in `UserTaskManager.jsx` but is not currently active in the main UI).

 ## Current Limitations